dsmohiit/Library_Management_Project_SQL/README.md

 SELECT * FROM branch_reports;
 ```

-**-- Task 16: Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.**
+**Task 16: Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.**

 ```sql